NLnetLabs/rpki-doc/source/krill/multi-user/customization.rst

 of the ``disallow()`` rule in Krill by default says ``if false``, i.e. nothing is disallowed.

-While technically you can prevent an action by ``cut``ing out of an ``allow()`` rule that is more specific than any other ``allow()`` rules, it's not always possible to ensure that your rule is the most specific match.
+While technically you can prevent an action by ``cut`` -ing out of an ``allow()`` rule that is more specific than any other ``allow()`` rules, it's not always possible to ensure that your rule is the most specific match.
 That's where ``disallow()`` comes in handy.